Jeyloh/ntnu-boilerplate/README.md

 })
 ```

 Currently, we have displayed conditional data based on the Application state.
 Try to
 install React Router and implement a tab view in your application.
 You can see how this
 implementation is done in this projects ```/src/components/TabRouting``` folder.

-- Installing React Router: ``` npm install -save react-router-dom```
+- Installing React Router: ``` npm install --save react-router-dom```
 - Importing it to your application: ``` import { BrowserRouter } from "react-router-dom"```

 If you have any personal video files or images you want to showcase, you can create a
-Gallery.js which holds all your images.
+Gallery.js (or use the one provided) which holds all your images.
+We've created a css class
+for this, gallery-container, which you can use to get a grid of squares.
+You can see how this implementation is done in this projects ```/src/components/Gallery``` folder.
+Try to place this gallery wherever in your content you want.

 ## Onwards